 In addition to the Walgreens Specialty Sites, the resident provides DSME at the Good Samaritan Health Center in Atlanta, Ga.
 The Good Samaritan Health Center is a nonprofit, Christian clinic that provides health care to the indigent population.
 This site involves exposure to a Spanish-speaking population, patient assistance programs, laboratory values, monitoring parameters and referrals to other disciplines related to diabetes care.

 The resident will participate in the following activities:

 - Development of health and wellness programs

-- Disease state management programs in areas such as transplant, Hepatitis C, HIV/AIDS, oncology, Crohn’s disease and rheumatology
+- Disease state management programs in areas such as transplant, fertility, Hepatitis C, HIV/AIDS, oncology, Crohn’s disease and rheumatology

 - Pediatric oncology and compounding

 - Medication Therapy Management (MTM) utilizing the Outcomes and Mirixa Software systems